rackerlabs/rackspace-how-to/content/cloud-servers/wordpress-security-best-practices-linux.md

 - **[WP Security Pro](https://wordpress.org/plugins/wp-security-pro/)**: This is an all-in-one plug-in that has protection features such as login protection, malware scanner, two-factor authentication, and a firewall.
 - **[Disable XML-RPC](https://wordpress.org/plugins/disable-xml-rpc)**: You can lock down XML-RPC by using an **.htaccess** file.
 However, unless you have a compelling reason to need remote control of your WordPress installation, it's better to disable it to prevent pingback attacks.
-- **[Disqus](https://wordpress.org/plugins/disqus-comment-system)**: Because the built-in user comment system for WordPress is very prone to spam, we recommend that you disable open registration (by navigating to **Settings > General**, then unchecking **Anyone can register**), then using Disqus to moderate comments instead and have users authenticate against their Facebook&reg; or Google&reg; accounts.
+- **[Disqus](https://wordpress.org/plugins/disqus-comment-system)**: Because the built-in user comment system for WordPress is very prone to spam, we recommend that you disable open registration.
+Do this by navigating to **Settings > General**, then unchecking **Anyone can register**.
+Then use Disqus to moderate comments instead and have users authenticate against their Facebook&reg; or Google&reg; accounts.